ohmycloud/website/rst/manual.rst

 The ``noDecl`` pragma can be applied to almost any symbol (variable, proc, type, etc.) and is sometimes useful for interoperability with C:
 It tells Nim that it should not generate a declaration for the symbol in the C code.
-For example:
+For 示例：

 .. code-block:: Nim
   var